Merkle-XD/sitecore-contentservices-template/docs/decisions/0006-helix-layers.md

 #### Cons

 * :x: Limited Reusability
-* :X: Solutions lack a definitive pattern or organization
+* :x: Solutions lack a definitive pattern or organization
 * :x: Quality of code can diminish quickly